 The lands within the Plan Area are currently used for ranching purposes.
 There is an existing Homestead in the southern portion of the Plan Area, south of the escarpment.
 The existing residence was constructed in 1918.
 Some of the existing outbuildings date back to 1891.

-Aerial view of the Plan Area looking west.
+View of the Plan Area looking southwest.

 Oil and Gas Infrastructure

 Abandoned Well